benrady/cs370/README.md

 * Create a new app.
 Name it whatever you like, but email me your application ID.
 * Set the value of the &lt;application&gt; element in the file *src/main/webapp/WEB-INF/appengine-web.xml* to your new app id
 * Set the value of the gae:appcfg:email property in *build.gradle* to the account you used to sign up for Google App Engine.
-* Run <code>./bin/gradle gaeUpload</code> to deploy your application.
+* Run <code>gradle gaeUpload</code> to deploy your application.
 You may be prompted for a password.
 This will be the password to the account you used to sign up for Google App Engine. _It may print this password in clear text, so be careful!_

 ## Basic Build Commands